-Storage via electrochemical production of molecules has great potential, but there are still major challenges.
+Whilst storage via the electrochemical production of molecules has great potential, but there are still major challenges.
 The RELEASE programme, funded by the NWO Crossover scheme, meets these challenges.
-This involves fundamental understanding of the performance of electrodes and other components of electrochemical cells to the development of complete systems.
-Systems that are not only efficient, but also avoid the use of scarce materials and systems that absorb CO2 directly from the air that convert it into molecules.
+This involves a fundamental understanding of the performance of electrodes and other components of electrochemical cells, as well as the development of complete systems.
+These concern systems that are not only efficient, but also avoid the use of scarce materials and systems that absorb CO2 directly from the air, converting it into molecules.

-At the same time, technologies (hydrogen, hydrocarbon from CO2 and flow batteries) are being developed at different stages of development (TRL), allowing optimal cross-fertilisation between fundamental and applied science.
-This will also make it possible to provide solutions for both the short (2030) and long term (2050).
+- Different technologies (hydrogen, extracting hydrocarbon from CO2, and flow batteries) at varying stages of development (TRL) are being developed simultaneously, allowing optimal cross-fertilisation between fundamental and applied science.
+This will also make it possible to provide solutions for both the short (2030) and the long term (2050).

-It addresses not only technical challenges, but also non-technical ones such as governance, systems integration and public policy.
+- It does not only address technical challenges, but also non-technical ones such as governance, systems integration and public policy.

-A consortium of 34 universities, colleges of higher education, research institutes, businesses and public authorities and cooperation with 6 living labs provides a broad and solid basis for RELEASE’s success.
+A consortium of 34 universities, colleges of higher education, research institutes, businesses and public authorities, in cooperation with 6 living laboratories, provides a broad and solid foundation to ensure RELEASE’s success.

-Achieving breakthroughs in the development and application of large-scale energy storage through electrochemical production of molecules.
+Achieving breakthroughs in the development and application of large-scale energy storage through the electrochemical production of molecules.

 Prof. Dr. Paulien Herder, TU Delft

-A consortium of 34 universities, colleges, research institutes, companies and governments and cooperation with 6 living labs
+The consortium comprises 34 universities, colleges, research institutes, businesses, and governments, in cooperation with 6 living laboratories.

 NWO – Crossover